For commercial carriers

 - Turn off cruise control in adverse weather.

-- Plan for an emergency.
-Scan your surroundings and think of what to do in different scenarios, such as wildlife crossing the road in front of you or your vehicle sliding as it enters a corner.
+- Plan for surprises.
+Continuously scan your surroundings and think of what you’ll do in different scenarios, such as wildlife crossing the road in front of you or your vehicle sliding as it enters a corner.

 Be sure to wear a reflective vest or jacket when outside your vehicle.
 Carry a flashlight if daylight is fading.